Author

 Christopher Boan has been covering sports and sports betting for more than seven years, including stops at ArizonaSports.com, the Tucson Weekly and the Green Valley News.

-For now, BetGeorgia.com compiled some odds on whether UGA will make it back into the NCAA Men’s Basketball Tournament in 2025, with our latest batch of figures showing the Bulldogs as a heavy favorite to make the cut across Georgia sports betting, regardless of what ESPN's Joe Lunardi says.
+For now, BetGeorgia.com compiled some odds on whether UGA will make it back into the NCAA Men’s Basketball Tournament in 2025, with our latest batch of figures showing the Bulldogs as a slight favorite to make the cut across Georgia sports betting, despite four straight losses.

 Percentage Chance | Odds | |